 When I was about 7 years old I started writing my first book.
 It was a story about pots and pans with personalities.
 Sadly, I never finished it, along with many other books over the years.
 Yet I had this persistent dream and fervent desire to be a writer.
 This thought was always playing in the back of my mind.

-“Write a Book” was in every New Years Resolution I ever made, and on every goal setting list and bucket list, I ever put to paper.
+“Write a Book” was in every New Years Resolution I ever made, and on every goal-setting chart and bucket list, I ever put to paper.
 For 40 odd years or so, give or take.
 Sound familiar?
 How long have you dreamed of becoming a writer?

 Aah… now… therein lies the rub.

 Nowadays publishing a book is no picnic.
 There was a time when you could send your book to 5, 10, or 100 publishers and it would be worth it, because eventually one of them would say, thank you very much, we will foot the bill for publishing, printing, publicising and promoting your lofty work.
 And pay you royalties for the rest of your life and your children’s lives.
 Woohoo!

 But those days are long gone, along with all the unwritten books I could have written in that era.

 Could have should have didn’t… so hey… here we are in 2016, and the writing landscape has changed somewhat.
 I’ve been researching this for a few years, and I have it on good authority, that these days, your best bet is to:

 - Self-publish and handle the marketing, publicity and sales yourself, or…